 While Nevis isn't filled with glitzy resorts, it has its fair share of amazing places to stay.
 For instance, the Four Seasons has a lovely hotel on the island, although those who are looking for a more authentic Caribbean experience may want to forego that spot in favor of the historic and absolutely beautiful Hermitage instead.
 Here, visitors will stay in quaint cottages that are as comfortable and inviting as they are unique and quaint.
 Nestled in the hills above Charlestown, the Hermitage offers a quiet escape from the town below.

 Take a dip in the pool, grab some dinner at the restaurant, and soak up the atmosphere on the grounds of this family-owned and operated establishment.
+It is one of those charming places that will stay with you long after you've gone, and if you're lucky you may even spot a celebrity or two hanging out there.

 Where to Eat and Drink